VolkerSiep/Json2VBA/README.md

 | Microsoft VBScript Regular Expressions 5.5 | Used by Json2VBA to efficiently convert the input to a list of tokens  |
 | Microsoft Scripting Runtime                | To be able to create dictionary structures (`Scripting.Dictionary`)    |

+## Support and questions

+As you might have noticed, this project is not (yet) suffering from an overwhelming user base.
+If you have a question, suggestion or otherwise any comment, pleast just use the issue tracker to create a new issue.
+I will probably read and react to it soon after.

 ## Developments and Contributions

 I like this to be small and consise, and most of all: performant.
 And as it is, it should cover the intended needs.